hcartiaux/doom64-dc-makefile/README.md

 ```

 ### On an Ubuntu 24.04 system as a regular user

+**Do not follow the following instructions if you already have a KallistiOS environment set-up on your system,
+it is very likely that it will get corrupted and/or removed.**

 The Makefiles are also usable outside of a container: